Your guide to USDA loan rates and eligibility requirements

 USDA Home Improvement Loan

-To be eligible for a USDA home loan, you’ll need to meet a number of requirements that vary depending on whether you are applying for a USDA loan guarantee or a USDA direct loan.
+To qualify for a USDA home loan, you’ll need to meet several eligibility requirements that vary depending on whether you are applying for a USDA Loan Guarantee or a USDA Direct Loan.
+Some general USDA qualifications, however, apply to all USDA loans, specifically those based on both the buyer's and property's eligibility.

 - Eligible rural area: The USDA defines an eligible area as having a population of 20,000 or fewer.
 Check the USDA's eligibility site or the map below.